 Table of Contents

 - Start by rinsing off the leeks.
-Since you will eat the outside of the leek, make sure it is spotless.
+Since you will eat outside the leek, ensure it is spotless.

 - Cut the leek into thick rings, about 3/8 of an inch wide.
 Throw away the bottom of the leek with all the roots coming out of it.

-- Soak the cut leek rings in a bowl of cold water for a few minutes, stirring them every once in a while.
-Leeks grow in the ground and can have soil or sand trapped inside of them.
+- Soak the cut leek rings in a bowl of cold water for a few minutes, stirring them occasionally.
+Leeks grow in the ground and can have soil or sand trapped inside them.

-- Use a slotted spoon or your hands to transfer the leek rings to a colander and give them a good rinse under the faucet.
-Don’t pour the leeks from the bowl into the colander, or you will just be dumping all the soil and sand back onto the leeks.
+- Use a slotted spoon or your hands to transfer the leek rings to a colander and rinse them under the faucet.
+Don’t pour the leeks from the bowl into the colander; you will just dump all the soil and sand back onto the leeks.

 - Let drain and dry thoroughly with a towel to keep the leeks from steaming and not roasting in the oven.